How To Use And Configure WordPress Widgets – Part 4

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial, we’ll configure the Archives Widget, which is a common WordPress widget.
+To complete this tutorial, we’ll configure the Archives Widget, which is another frequently-used WordPress widget.

-As you publish new posts in WordPress, your older posts begin to get pushed further down the chronology list and become less visible to site readers.
-Your posts are still there, it’s just not as visible.
+As you continue adding new posts to WordPress, your older posts begin to get pushed further down the chronology list and become less visible to site readers.
+Your content is still there, it’s just not as visible.

-The Archives Widget allows your readers to view WordPress posts that you may have published months ago …
+The Archives Widget allows readers to access older WordPress posts …

 Archives Widget